longkai/essays/articles/2017/pixiu-1.0.0-on-mac-app-store/README.md

 [![Mac App Store](https://devimages.apple.com.edgekey.net/app-store/marketing/guidelines/mac/images/badge-download-on-the-mac-app-store.svg)](https://geo.itunes.apple.com/app/id1195433805)

 What's Pixiu?
-Well, The lexical meaning in Chinese is a mythical creature, but the app has nothing to with the name.
+Well, the lexical meaning in Chinese is a mythical creature, but the app has nothing to with the name.
 It's a native Gmail inbox snippets and notifications macOS app based on Gmail API.
 You can learn more in the [intro page][intro].

 In this post I would share some experience about the journey.